Frequently Asked Questions

 It depends on the location and the available funding.
 Please contact the Shade Tree Committee, so we can evaluate your request.

-Please contact the Shade Tree Committee, so we can discuss your request with you.
+Please contact the Shade Tree Committee, so we can certainly discuss your request with you.